 There is a dilemma today, if you want to label it that way.
 The dilemma is knowing too much due to our “omnipresence” online.
 Then, you might ask, “Who is my neighbor?”
 If we can be wired in to receive all sorts of news, how do we respond?
 There is no easy answer to this “newer” question.
 However, knowledge of the world’s activity ought not to divorce us from knowing and caring for the locale where God has placed us.
 That’s not isolationism, as the politicians call it with a country’s reach or lack of one, it is the Gospel of Jesus that our primary care and principle concern is grounded, rooted in our community.

-When we muddle in the picture of largess nature, we omit the details that should not matter in accordance with the affairs of the state.
+When we muddle in the picture of a largess nature, we omit the details that should not matter in accordance with the affairs of the state.
 Lewis is not suggesting we have no concern.
-Certainly Europe was facing immense crisis in the 1940s, to say it lightly.
+Certainly, Europe was facing immense rebuilding and uncertainty in the late 1940s, to say it lightly.
 But we should guard ourselves against caring more for the affairs of the state than the state of affairs.
 For, as Lewis writes to Calabria in a 1953 letter:

 I feel that very grave dangers hang over us.
 This result from the apostasy of the great part of Europe from the Christian faith.
 Hence a worse state than the one we were in before we received the Faith.
 For no one returns from Christianity to the same state he was before Christianity but into a worse state: the difference between a pagan and an apostate is the difference between an unmarried woman and an adulteress.
 For faith perfects nature but faith lost corrupts nature.

-How telling is this of Europe and the United States today!
-Let us see the affairs of the state in its proper fete, for bizarre it certainly resembles, and let us know that our fate resides with the heartbeat of Jesus’ work: the poor, the widowed, the orphaned, the neighbor.
+How telling is this for us today!
+Let us see the affairs of the state in its proper fete, for it certainly resembles the bizarre, and let us know that our fate resides with the heartbeat of Jesus’ work: the church as it cares for the sinner, the poor, the widowed, the orphaned, and the neighbor.